ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/nginx/installation.md

 }
 ```

-With a standard setup like this, the files will need to be owned by the nginx user and group:
+With a standard setup like this, the files will need to be owned by the NGINX user and group:

 ```console
 chown -R  nginx:nginx /var/www/vhosts/mywebsite.com